 The quantum expectation value of angular momentum, $\la L_z\ra=: \hbar(\lambda + \epsilon)$, can now deviate from the classical mean value $\hbar\lambda$ by at most $|\epsilon| < 1/2$.
 In fact, we can invoke a functional identity of the Jacobi theta function to obtain an explicit Fourier expansion of the deviation \cite{Whittaker_Watson_2021},

-Figure~\ref{fig_thermal_momentum} plots the resulting $\la L_z\ra$ as a function of $\lambda$ for three temperatures of the underlying quantum Gibbs state.
+Fig.~\ref{fig_thermal_momentum} plots the resulting $\la L_z\ra$ as a function of $\lambda$ for three temperatures of the underlying quantum Gibbs state.
 The deviation vanishes exactly for any $T$ whenever $\lambda$ assumes an integer or a half-integer value.
 Moreover, we observe that the quantum-classical deviation diminishes quickly with growing temperature $T$, and is here no longer visible at $\Boltz T = 0.5E$ (green line).
-In the opposite limit $\Boltz T \ll E$ (blue curve), the Fourier-sine coefficients in \eqref{eq:eps_Fourier} converge to $(-)^n/\pi n$, which describes a triangular sawtooth pattern and thus a stepwise increase of $\la L_z\ra = \hbar \ell$ at every half-integer $\lambda$.
+In the opposite limit $\Boltz T \ll E$ (blue curve), the Fourier-sine coefficients in \eqref{eq:eps_Fourier} converge to $(-)^n/\pi n$, which describes a triangular saw-tooth pattern and thus a step-wise increase of \mg{$\la L_z \ra$} at every half-integer $\lambda$.